kubernetes/community/contributors/design-proposals/federated-statefulsets.md

 a particular name (for example web-0 in example above) is created in federation, it will propagate the same to all federated clusters.
-This is unnecessary for the solution mentioned in this section (or for further reading in the following section), and would be extreme waste of resources.
+This is unnecessary for the solution mentioned in this section (or for further reading in the following section), and would be waste of resources.
 Some simple proposals to tackle this problem are mentioned at the end of this document under section &quot; **Handling additional LB Services**&quot;.